royeradames/royeradames-angular-tutorial/src/assets/http-requests/anatomy-setup-and-post-request.md

 Enable Angular http requests
 - `HttpClientModule`

 Send Post Request
 - `private http: HttpClient` `this.http.post<type of response>(url, data, options)` `.subscribe(data => {...})`

 > All http methods response type can be assign with generic type `.<http request><type of response>`

+> HTTP request are writing in services

+> Best practice to let the component handle the subscription so that they can respond to the respond data.
+Keeps your component clean.

 ## Practice